By Emily Lucas

 Production Paradise: Could you give us some insight into your background and how you came to be a creative director at FCB?

 Loyiso Twala: From a young boy who referred to TV ads as small movies to an ambitious student at Vega School, who specialized in Art Direction and worked my way up local and multi-national agencies, ideating for public and private companies for over a decade to becoming Creative Director at FCB, one of the continents’ biggest agencies, is the tale that I tell.

 Production Paradise: How do you find photographers that you want to work with on projects?

 Loyiso Twala: When I need a photographer I turn to my own recollection, Behance, art buyers and other creatives I trust for advice.

-Production Paradise: You are judging the Corporate category.
+Production Paradise: In 2018 Spotlight Awards, you ware judging the Corporate category.
 Can you tell us about your experience with Corporate and Industrial imagery?
 What are clients looking for now?

 Loyiso Twala: I have worked on many projects throughout my career, which have included shooting industrial sites and corporate facilities.
 In some cases, these have gone hand in hand.
 Clients are looking for their very functional everyday worlds to be captured with scale and emotion to tell a story; ultimately making the mundane appear quite imaginative.